 SearchWP will show detailed information from the past 30 days, the last year, or the entire history of your site.
 This data can even help you generate blog post ideas by showing the topics that visitors are most interested in.

-We hope this article helped you learn how to make custom fields searchable in WordPress.
-You may also want to look at our guide on custom fields 101 and our expert picks for the best WordPress SEO plugins and tools.
+We hope this article helped you learn how to make WordPress custom fields searchable You may also want to look at our guide on how to exclude specific pages, authors, and more from WordPress search and our expert picks of the most popular WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.